It happened at midnight on a Saturday in May of 1982 just after prom.

 Something unexpected happened on the drive back.
 Albert and I made out.
 This, I’m afraid, was a revelation.

 We arrived home at exactly 10:55 p.m.
-I was still the “good girl” following the rules right up until the moment when Albert asked me if I could possibly slip away to join him in a hot tub and Jerry Zachary’s house?
+I was still the “good girl” following the rules, right up until the moment Albert asked me if I could slip away after Parent Check-In to join him in a hot tub and Jerry Zachary’s house?

-I loved my parents and was suitably terrified of them, but the Cracken had been unleashed.
+I loved my parents and was suitably terrified of them, but the Kraken had been unleashed.

-“I’ll meet you just outside my bedroom window in 10 minutes.”
+“I’ll meet you just outside my bedroom window in 10 minutes,” I told Albert.

-And so it came to pass that 10 minutes later I was climbing out of my bedroom window and threatening my younger sister with fullscale war should she screw this up for me.
+And so it came to pass that ten minutes later, I was climbing out of my bedroom window and threatening my younger sister with full scale war should she screw this up for me.

 What happened in the hot tub, stays in the hot tub.

-Suffice to say that I returned home at 2 a.m. with wet hair, clutching my dripping bikini in my left fist, Albert by my side, with my chastity intact.
+Suffice to say, I returned home at 2 a.m. with wet hair, clutching my dripping bikini in my left fist, Albert by my side, with my chastity intact.

 However, I’d glimpsed passion and possibility and it had changed me.

-I could see womanhood not too far around the next bend and felt a sense of emancipation right up until the moment when I tried to open my bedroom window and it wouldn’t budge.
+I could see womanhood not too far around the next bend, and felt a sense of emancipation.
+Right up until the moment I tried to open my bedroom window … and it wouldn’t budge.

 I glanced confusedly at Albert.
-This is when we both heard my father’s Clint Eastwood-esque voice from the nearby porch, “Shannon,” he said, “you’ve slit your own throat.”
+Then we both heard my father’s Clint Eastwood-esque voice from the nearby porch say, “Shannon, you’ve slit your own throat.”